JamesMenetrey/unine-twine/README.md

 For the source code and the benchmarks of the paper _Twine: An Embedded Trusted Runtime for WebAssembly_, check out the tag [ICDE21-optimized-fs](https://github.com/JamesMenetrey/unine-twine/tree/ICDE21-optimized-fs).

+## Project merged into WAMR
+Good news! 🎉 The project has been upstreamed to the [official repository](https://github.com/bytecodealliance/wasm-micro-runtime) of WAMR!

 ## A Comprehensive Trusted Runtime for WebAssembly with Intel SGX
 DOI: [10.1109/TDSC.2023.3334516](https://doi.org/10.1109/TDSC.2023.3334516)